top of page

 Located off the coast of Cancun, the shipwreck is just a 25-minute boat ride from Isla Mujeres.
-Two shipwrecks have been laid to rest on the seafloor, quite close to each other; Gunboat 58 and Gunboat 55.
+Two wrecks have been laid to rest on the seafloor, quite close to each other; Gunboat 58 and Gunboat 55.

 These two wrecks were sunk by the Mexican government, creating artificial reefs to be used for diving, and have proven to be a top destination for divers visiting the area.